 Ability to Work across Multiple Platforms

-The cross-platform capabilities of hybrid app development may be the critical factor for many stakeholders as they decide whether or not to switch from native to the hybrid application.
+The cross-platform capabilities of hybrid app development may be the critical factor for many stakeholders as they decide whether or not to switch from native to hybrid applications.
 Hybrid apps can run seamlessly on both iOS and Android, having a single codebase.

 This implies that you do not have to spend a lot of money and time developing an app for each platform which is the case with native applications.
 Developers create one codebase that functions across iOS and Android.

 Stakeholders can now target as much audience as possible without going overboard, and all made possible with one solution.
-Hybrid application development option is the best for increasing brand awareness
+The hybrid application development option is the best for increasing brand awareness